 A Kick-Butt Career That You Love

-So much of America’s culture is ingrained in the concept of hard work and having a profitable, steady career.
+So much of America’s culture revolves around the concept of hard work and having a profitable, steady career.
 But it should also be the aim that career should be a means of finding self-fulfillment and happiness.
 There are few things more depressing than work that suppresses you.

 While there is nothing wrong with any of this, it must also be understood that the concept of hard work and a steady career has been turned on its head; our grandparents of yore would be rolling in their graves!
 Tradition has changed and career branches are as diverse as ever-changing as the world we live in.
-Robots and computers have replaced so many jobs from telephone operating to bank telling, which means that working and bringing in a steady income have been forced to adapt too.
-Careers that didn’t exist a decade ago are surfacing, plus with in-house internet almost expected, working from home and opening your own business is so much easier than it used to be.
+Robots and computers have replaced so many jobs from telephone operating to bank telling, which means that working and bringing in a steady income have changed to adapt too.
+Careers that didn’t exist a decade ago are surfacing, plus with in-house internet normal, working from home and opening your own business is so much easier than before.
 A career that you are happy doing and contributing much of your life to is one that can help you feel fulfilled and that you have done something worthwhile in the long run.

 How do you know if you don’t feel fulfilled in your career?
 Generally you already know how you feel about your job, but if you’re not sure whether or not it’s time to make a change then check out the signs of burnout at work: